Henrietta Lacks: Consent issues and privacy concerns

 Neither Henrietta Lacks nor her family had given her physicians permission to harvest her cells.
 At that time, permission was neither required nor customarily sought.
 The cells were used in medical research and for commercial purposes.
 In the 1980s, family medical records were published without family consent.
 A similar issue was brought up in the Supreme Court of California case of Moore v.
 Regents of the University of California in 1990.
 The court ruled that a person's discarded tissue and cells are not their property and can be commercialized.

 In March 2013, researchers published the DNA sequence of the genome of a strain of HeLa cells.
 The Lacks family discovered this when the author Rebecca Skloot informed them.
 There were objections from the Lacks family about the genetic information that was available for public access.
 Jeri Lacks Whye, a grandchild of Henrietta Lacks, said to The New York Times, "the biggest concern was privacy—what information was actually going to be out there about our grandmother, and what information they can obtain from her sequencing that will tell them about her children and grandchildren and going down the line."
 That same year another group working on a different HeLa cell line's genome under National Institutes of Health (NIH) funding, submitted it for publication.
 In August 2013, an agreement was announced between the family and the NIH that gave the family some control over access to the cells' DNA sequence found in the two studies along with a promise of acknowledgement in scientific papers.
 In addition, two family members will join the six-member committee that will regulate access to the sequence data.
 (Note: "The Lacks family and the N.I.H. settled on an agreement: the data from both studies should be stored in the institutes' database of genotypes and phenotypes.
 Researchers who want to use the data can apply for access and will have to submit annual reports about their research.
 A so-called HeLa Genome Data Access working group at the N.I.H. will review the applications.
 Two members of the Lacks family will be members.
 The agreement does not provide the Lacks family with proceeds from any commercial products that may be developed from research on the HeLa genome.")

 In October 2021, Lacks's estate filed a lawsuit against Thermo Fisher Scientific for profiting from the HeLa cell line without Lacks's consent, asking for "the full amount of [Thermo Fisher's] net profits".
 On July 31, 2023, Thermo Fisher Scientific settled with the Lacks family on undisclosed terms.

+In February 2026, the Lacks family gained an out-of-court settlement with a second biotech company, Switzerland-based Novartis.
+Details of the settlement have not been made public.
+Lawsuits against several other drug companies are still ongoing.